Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low

-is a natural candidate.
-Criterion~\eqref{subset-1} is simple to interpret: it seeks to obtain the best least squares fit with at most $k$ nonzero regression coefficients.
-There is a rich body of theoretical work studying the statistical properties of Problem~\eqref{subset-1} -- see, for example, \cite{GR2004,greenshtein2006best,raskutti2011minimax,zhang2012general} and references therein.
-The caveat, however, is that Problem~\eqref{subset-1} is usually {regarded} as computationally \emph{infeasible}~\cite{natarajan1995sparse} -- the popular {\texttt{R}}-package \textit{leaps}, for example, is unable to obtain solutions to Problem~\eqref{subset-1} for~$n\geq p \approx 30$.
-Rigorous mathematical optimization based approaches to \emph{compute} solutions to Problem~\eqref{subset-1} for an arbitrary dataset have been rather scarce in the wider statistics literature -- perhaps creating an aura of mystery around its operational characteristics on data-instances that arise in practice.
-In a recent paper~\cite{bertsimas2015best}, the authors demonstrate that Problem~\eqref{subset-1} can be solved to certifiable global optimality via mathematical optimization techniques; in particular, leveraging the tremendous advances in mixed integer optimization (MIO)~\cite{nemhauser1988integer,bertsimas2005optimization_new}, leveraging the impressive advances in MIO over the past ten or so years.
-For additional motivation and background pertaining to MIO, we refer the reader to the recent works of~\cite{bertsimas2015best,mazumder2015discrete}.
-These works show that, despite the worst-case intractability results, subset selection can be solved for instances much larger than what was considered possible.
+Problem~\eqref{subset-1} has a simple interpretation: it seeks to obtain the best least squares fit with at most~$k$ nonzero regression coefficients.
+There is a rich body of theoretical work studying the statistical properties of this estimator -- see, for example, \cite{GR2004,greenshtein2006best,raskutti2011minimax,zhang2012general} and the references therein.
+The caveat, however, is that Problem~\eqref{subset-1} is often perceived as computationally \emph{infeasible}~\citep{natarajan1995sparse} -- the popular {\texttt{R}}-package \textit{leaps}, for example, is unable to obtain solutions to~\eqref{subset-1} when $p>30$.
+Inability to compute the best-subsets estimator has perhaps contributed towards an aura of mystery around its operational characteristics on problem-instances that arise in practice.
+Recently, \cite{bertsimas2015best} demonstrated that Problem~\eqref{subset-1} can be solved to certifiable global optimality via mixed integer optimization (MIO) techniques~\citep{nemhauser1988integer,bertsimas2005optimization_new}, leveraging the impressive advances in MIO over the past ten or so years -- see \cite{bertsimas2015best,mazumder2015discrete,hazimeh2021grouped} and the references therein.
 From a practical viewpoint, this line of research has made it possible to use subset selection procedures on real and synthetic datasets and gather insights regarding their operating characteristics, previously unseen due to the perceived computational limits.
 This paper investigates one such insight.